Meta

 Lines

 Starting with your superimposed lines, you're doing a great job lining your pen up with the starting point and executing your lines confidently.
-This confidence transfers to your ghosted lines and planes, which look great.
+This confidence carries through to your ghosted lines and planes, which is great to see.

 Ellipses

-Next your ellipses in planes are looking good, you've made clear attempts to hit the four sides of the plane while remaining confident and not over-focusing on accuracy which will improve with time and practice.
-Good job.
+Next your ellipses in planes are looking good, you've made clear attempts to hit the four sides of the plane while remaining confident and not over-focusing on accuracy.
+There's a couple of instances of deforming the ellipse but nothing so dramatic that it won't be ironed out with mileage in warmups.

 Boxes

-You're keeping the gaps between the boxes tight and consistent on your rotated boxes for the most part, which has given you good cues about where to place the next one, though you didn't always seem to use them (notably the top right box).
-You didn't manage to capture the full range of rotation, tending to follow the vanishing point of the box you previously put down.
-This exercise is intended only as an introduction to concepts explored further in the course, however we do ask for you to complete the full exercise - you've bailed out before addressing that final layer of boxes.
+Your rotated boxes are off to a good start - you're keeping the gaps between the boxes tight and consistent, which has given you good cues about where to place the next one.
+You didn't quite capture the full range of rotation, tending to follow the vanishing point of the box you previously put down, however this exercise is intended only as an introduction to certain concepts you will explore further throughout the course and you've had a pretty good crack at it!

 Next Steps: